-For students, choosing a professional college is a major decision.
-It represents the choice of a profession within which a career will be built.
+For students, choosing a professional college is an important step because it determines the profession within which a career will be built.
 The College of Education provides a stimulating, challenging forum wherein scholars and practitioners interact in the discovery and mastery of the science and art of educational endeavors.
 This balanced approach, in which research and practice are viewed as essential and complementary, enables the college to produce superior educators.